 - solve problems based on general quantitative information such as numbers, spreadsheets and graphs (quantitative thinking)

-You need at least 35 points to pass the test (25 if you are applying for a BEng-programme).
-Passing the test means that you are in the pool of applicants with a possibility of progressing, either to a programme specific test or directly to admission depending on the programme.
-To actually progress may require a higher score depending on the number of applicants and how other applicants perform.
+Passing the test means that you are in the pool of applicants with a possibility for admission.
+Admission may require a higher score depending on the number of applicants and how these perform.